Centre for higher education studies professional learning

 Outcomes

-The project team are working in collaboration with various stakeholders from the Department of Education and Training (DET) to design, develop and deliver professional learning courses focused on supporting school-based staff (primary teachers, secondary teachers and school leaders) to better meet the needs and potentials of their high-achieving and high-ability students.
+The project team have worked in collaboration with various stakeholders from the Department of Education Victoria to design, develop and deliver professional learning courses focused on supporting school-based staff (primary teachers, secondary teachers and school leaders) to better meet the needs and potentials of their high-achieving and high-ability students.

-Delivery will occur via the newly established Centre for Higher Education Studies (CHES) using a ‘Hy-Flex’ (hybrid-flexible) delivery model.
-Hy-Flex is a student-centered model of class delivery that combines face-to-face and online learning.
+Delivery occurs via the newly established Centre for Higher Education Studies (CHES) using a ‘Hy-Flex’ (hybrid-flexible) delivery model.
+Hy-Flex is a learner-centered model of class delivery that combines face-to-face and online learning.
 The use of innovative technologies including gamification technologies and 360-degree video of classroom practices ensures that those on-site and those participating virtually across Victoria have an equitable learning experience.

 Dr Maria Nicholas (Chief Investigator, School of Education)